Adaptive deep learning framework for robust unsupervised underwater image enhancement: Introduction

+While previous work, such as \citep{fu2022uiu}, has successfully demonstrated the use of uncertainty-inspired methods for underwater image enhancement, these approaches often focus on specific types of uncertainty, such as pixel-level deviations.
+In contrast, our proposed UDNet introduces a broader framework that models distributional uncertainty through adaptive reference selection and probabilistic feature normalization.
+These innovations allow our method to generalize effectively across varied underwater environments without requiring paired training data.
+By addressing key limitations of \citep{fu2022uiu} approach, such as its reliance on predefined uncertainty maps, our method achieves state-of-the-art performance while maintaining a lightweight and practical design for real-world applications.

+The advantages of \texttt{UDNet} are evident in its performance.
+It demonstrates strong generalizability across multiple underwater datasets, even those it was not trained on, highlighting its applicability to a wide range of scenarios.
+Moreover, both qualitative and quantitative evaluations show that \texttt{UDNet} achieves state-of-the-art results, outperforming or matching existing supervised and unsupervised methods.

+In summary, the contributions of this work are as follows: \begin{itemize} \item We introduce \texttt{UDNet}, an unsupervised framework for underwater image enhancement that eliminates the need for paired training data, addressing a key limitation of existing methods. \item We propose an SGMCSS module for generating diverse reference maps, combined with a PAdaIN block for adaptive enhancement, enabling robust and generalized performance across diverse underwater conditions. \item We demonstrate that \texttt{UDNet} achieves state-of-the-art performance on multiple datasets, showcasing its robustness and applicability in various underwater scenarios. \end{itemize}

-The rest of this paper is organized as follows.
-In \cref{secrlt}, we review the related work on underwater image enhancement.
-In \cref{secmethod}, we describe the proposed PAdaIN, and the multi-scale unsupervised underwater image enhancement framework.
-We describe the dataset, the experimental setup used in our work, the results of the proposed algorithm, and evaluate our approach in \cref{secresult}.
-The detailed discussions of our results are presented in \cref{secdisc}.
-Finally, we provide concluding remarks and future directions for further research in \cref{secconc}.
+The remainder of this paper is organized as follows: In \cref{secrlt}, we review related work on underwater image enhancement, highlighting the strengths and limitations of existing methods. \cref{secmethod} details the architecture of our proposed framework.
+In \cref{secresult}, we describe our experimental setup and present the results.
+Finally, we discuss our findings in \cref{secdisc} and conclude in \cref{secconc}.